DisownedWheat/BabylonJS-Game-Logic-Examples/README.md

 # Observations

+Please do note that these are my personal experiences and in no way should my mediocre programming skills be taken as gospel for or against these options.

 ## Inheritance

 ### Pros:
 - Works well with how the Babylon project is structured
+- Requires no external libraries
 - Basic OOP makes it easy to learn
 - Integrates well with Babylon scene tree
 - Easy to debug